 Due to the constant, and sometimes frustrating, discontinuation of yarns and shades by spinners, starting at the beginning of 2021 all my new patterns simply quote the yarn weight and give generic colour names so you will be able to either buy something similar from your local yarn store, or even find a suitable oddment in your yarn stash.

-WEBSITE’S 15th YEAR
+WEBSITE’S 16th YEAR

-My website went live on 1st June 2008, so it is now fifteen years old, and I would like to thank you so much for all your support and custom, which is what has made it a success.
+My website went live on 1st June 2008, so it is now sixteen years old, and I would like to thank you so much for all your support and custom, which is what has made it a success.
 I now no longer work for magazines, so all the new designs I am creating will only be available to download from the website and nowhere else, and I hope you will continue to enjoy knitting my patterns.
 Thanks once again!

 THE PIGGLES